 We may have given her a hard time every December 24th, but in reality, we were grateful.
 Buying basics was never a priority for any of us.
 I mean, how many teens or twenty year olds put underwear or socks on the top of their gift lists?

 Every family has their own traditions and stuffing stockings was not one or ours.
-Instead of putting gifts in stockings, my mom wrapped every gift herself and placed them under the tree.
+Instead of putting gifts in stockings, my mom wrapped every gift herself.
 Only Santa’s gifts were delivered unwrapped and placed in plain sight under the tree in our sun-room.

-We were incredibly fortunate and to the outsider’s eye, the amount of presents under our tree looked extravagant, but most of them were t-shirts, underwear or socks we’d all use and wear long after the next Christmas rolled around.
-And that is exactly what makes a gift the best gift; the one that gets worn, used and loved for years to come.
+We were incredibly fortunate and to the outsider’s eye, the amount of presents piled under our tree looked extravagant, but most of them were t-shirts, underwear or socks we’d wear year round…and that is exactly what makes a gift the best gift; the one that gets worn, used and loved for years to come.

 This year, more than any other, we need to rethink the gifts we’re giving each other.
 Purchasing and consuming too much stuff is so last year and if 2020 has taught us anything, it’s that we can all stand to live with a lot less.
 Instead of buying plastic jumping toys or yet another useless gadget, get your loved ones something they will use every day like eco-friendly, ethically and USA MADE intimates by ME.